HIV and Pregnancy

 • HIV testing should be performed before pregnancy or as early as possible during each pregnancy to detect HIV and start treatment (antiretroviral therapy) as early as possible.

-• When taken as prescribed throughout pregnancy, childbirth, and breastfeeding, antiretroviral therapy can reduce the risk of perinatal transmission of HIV to less than one percent.
+• When taken as prescribed throughout pregnancy, childbirth, and breastfeeding, antiretroviral therapy reduces the likelihood of perinatal transmission of HIV to less than 1 percent.

 • When HIV medicines are taken consistently during pregnancy, vaginal deliveries are generally safe.
-If HIV is untreated or viral loads exceed 1,000 copies/mL during pregnancy, a cesarean delivery (or C-section) can help reduce the risk of perinatal transmission.
+If HIV is untreated or viral loads exceed 1,000 copies/mL during pregnancy, a cesarean delivery can help reduce the likelihood of perinatal transmission.

-• Babies exposed to HIV during birth should receive HIV medicines within six hours of delivery to reduce the risk of perinatal transmission.
+• Babies exposed to HIV during birth should receive HIV medicines within six hours of delivery to reduce the likelihood of perinatal transmission.

 Is HIV testing recommended during pregnancy?

 The Centers for Disease Control and Prevention (CDC) recommends HIV testing during each pregnancy at the first prenatal visit.
-HIV testing is also recommended in the third trimester for certain high-risk scenarios and at delivery if testing has not yet been performed.
+Additional HIV testing is recommended in the third trimester for those who may have a higher likelihood of getting HIV.
+If no HIV testing occurred during pregnancy, testing is recommended at the time of delivery.
 The earlier HIV is detected, the sooner HIV medicines can be started.

 What is perinatal transmission of HIV?

-Perinatal transmission of HIV means passing HIV to a fetus or baby during pregnancy, childbirth (also called labor and delivery), or breastfeeding (through breast milk).
+Perinatal transmission of HIV occurs when HIV passes from the mother to a fetus or baby during pregnancy, childbirth (also called labor and delivery), or breastfeeding (through breast milk).

-The use of HIV medicines and other strategies has helped to lower the rate of perinatal transmission of HIV to one percent or less in the United States and Europe.
-Both early HIV testing and consistent treatment (when applicable) are important for preventing perinatal transmission of HIV.
+The use of HIV medicines and other strategies has helped reduce the rate of perinatal transmission of HIV to 1 percent or less in the United States and Europe.
+Both early HIV testing and consistent treatment (when applicable) are important to prevent perinatal transmission of HIV.

 How do HIV medicines prevent perinatal transmission of HIV?

-Having an undetectable viral load during pregnancy and throughout breastfeeding lowers the risk of perinatal transmission of HIV to less than one percent.
+Having an undetectable viral load during pregnancy and throughout breastfeeding lowers the risk of perinatal transmission of HIV to less than 1 percent.

 Should HIV medicines be started during pregnancy?

-During pregnancy, HIV medicines should be used to reduce the risk of perinatal transmission of HIV.
+During pregnancy, HIV medicines should be used to reduce the likelihood of perinatal transmission.
 The earlier HIV medicines are started, the more effective they are at preventing perinatal HIV transmission.
-When planning to conceive, HIV medicines should be started before pregnancy occurs, if possible.
+For women planning to conceive, HIV medicines should be started before pregnancy occurs, if possible.

 Whether HIV medicines are started before or during pregnancy, they should be continued throughout pregnancy, childbirth, and breastfeeding (if applicable) to prevent perinatal transmission and to promote personal health.

 In addition, babies exposed to HIV during pregnancy or at delivery should receive HIV medicines to reduce the risk of perinatal transmission.
-Several factors determine what medicines babies receive and how long they receive the medicines.
-See Preventing Perinatal Transmission of HIV After Birth for more details.
+Several factors determine what medicines babies receive and for how long.
+See the Preventing Perinatal Transmission of HIV After Birth fact sheet for more details.

 Are HIV medicines safe to use during pregnancy?